Jack Doohan

+Early and personal life

+Doohan was born on 20 January 2003 and attended The Southport School throughout his childhood.

+Junior racing career

+Karting

+Doohan started karting competitively in 2012.
+He was given his first kart from former neighbor and 7-time Formula One champion Michael Schumacher.
+He won the Australian Karting Championship in 2015 and 2016.
+Doohan had additional success the next year, finishing third in the CIK-FIA Karting European Championship and sixth in the World Championship.

+Formula 4

 Doohan started his single-seater career at the age of 15 in the F4 British Championship with the TRS Arden Junior Racing Team, alongside fellow Red Bull junior Dennis Hauger.
 He scored three wins throughout the season, with his first car racing victory coming at Thruxton.
 The Australian finished fifth in the standings, just one point behind Hauger.

 That year Doohan also participated in both the German and Italian Formula 4 championships for Prema Powerteam on a part-time basis.
 He finished 12th and 20th in the standings respectively, scoring no podiums.

 F3 Asian Championship

-In 2019 Doohan made his first appearance in the F3 Asian Championship.
+In 2019, Doohan made his first appearance in the F3 Asian Championship with Hitech Grand Prix.
 Driving for Hitech Grand Prix, the Aussie won five races and ended up second in the championship, 25 points adrift of the experienced Ukyo Sasahara.

 The next winter he returned to the series with Pinnacle Motorsport.
 He once again finished in the runner-up spot, this time behind Joey Alders.